francescozoccheddu/SerialMonitor/README.md

 ## Help
 ### Print help message
-Download
+Right-click and save
 **[serialmonitor.py](https://raw.githubusercontent.com/francescozoccheddu/SerialMonitor/master/serialmonitor.py)**
-and execute it with
+python script and execute it with
 **-h** or **--help**
 command line argument
 to print the usage message.